- Refined skills in server administration and web programming.

 - Cut physical datacenter footprint by > 30% by introducing XenServer virtualization

-- Streamlined and automated many processes using Jenkins CI, improving efficiency by up to 80% on some tasks
+- Streamlined and automated many processes using Jenkins CI, improving efficiency for numerous repeatable tasks

 - Led migration to Let’s Encrypt SSL certificates, cutting operational time spent on certificate issuance and installation by over 50% and dramatically reducing cost of services